There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 option in the Economics; Professional Economics major sequences
+- Level 3 option in the Economics; Professional Economics; Philosophy, Politics and Economics major sequences

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) homework questions; (2) written assignment; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) assignment; and (3) tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)